-The Shimano RevoShift grip shifters, which are found on essentially every bike in the Plus’s price range, are not our favorite, but are suitable for most riders.
+The Shimano RevoShift grip shifters on the Plus (which are found on essentially every bike in the Plus’s price range) are not our favorite, but are suitable for most riders.
 Due to the large diameter of the inside portion of the grip shifter, a smaller kid’s hand is forced to hold onto the outside edge of the grip and reach inward to pull the brake lever.

-Trigger shifters, shown on the bike on the right below, allow kids to grip the entire grip, but for most kids who want to shift, versus need to shift (like on an aggressive trail) the standard RevoShift will work just fine.
+As a comparison, higher-end grip shifters, as well as trigger shifters (shown on the bike on the right below), allow kids to grip the entire grip while shifting.
+But for most kids who want to shift, versus need to shift (like on an aggressive trail), the standard RevoShift will work just fine.

 Lastly, for extra stopping power, the Plus comes with mechanical disc brakes.
 The brakes are easy to use and adjust and are an unexpected bonus for a mid-range bike.

-The geometry of the Plus is fantastic for both a neighborhood bike and a beginning trail or mountain bike – not too upright, yet not too aggressive.
+The geometry of the Plus is fantastic for both a neighborhood bike and a beginning trail bike – not too upright, yet not too aggressive.

-BOTTOM LINE: An amazing bike for the price, the REV Plus is a great option for adventurous city slickers as well as basic trail riders.
-While its heavy weight and lower-end components keep it from being a true mountain pony, it’s hands-down our favorite mid-range bike for younger riders looking for a cool “mountain bike” that can actually ride in the mountains!
+An amazing bike for the price, the REI Co-Op Cycles REV Plus is a great option for adventurous city slickers as well as basic trail riders.
+While its heavy weight and lower-end components keep it from being a true mountain pony, it’s hands-down our favorite mid-range bike for younger riders looking for a cool “mountain bike”.

 For more 20 inch bike options, read our 12 Best 20 Inch Kids Bike list!